brettz9/eslint-plugin-privileges/README.md

     `define` (`fetch` or `XMLHttpRequest` could be used with `eval` but that rule could not be readily used without a lot of complexity).
 Ensure can check any extension found for an imported/required file, not just those at command line.
+Use <https://www.npmjs.com/package/resolve>
+    to find the next file (for `env: "node"`)
 1. Add a badge-maker to advertise those privileges required/in use in one's project